 Sometimes money problems sneak up on you when you least expect it.
 We want to make sure you are prepared for the possible challenges and financial situations you encounter in college.
 Below are some resources and articles with great information on how to plan for your financial success.

 - Managing Your Debt

 Planning for College for Parents and Students

 Planning for college can be a tedious task.
-There are so many things to remember: when to apply for financial aid, get your student I.D., register for classes, sign up for campus housing, buy dorm room stuff, attend orientation, etc. The list seems never-ending.
+There are so many things to remember: when to apply for financial aid, how get your student I.D., when to register for classes, how to sign up for campus housing, which dorm room items you should purchase, how to plan for attending orientation, etc. The list seems never-ending.
 Here are some resources to help ease your stress.
 Below are articles with valuable information for parents before their child becomes a college student.

 - A College Checklist for Parents

 - What College Students Need to Know About Money